LKremer/showTree/README.md

 showTree can visualize the following files in a single figure:
 - a multiple sequence alignment (MSA)
-- a gene/protein tree
+- a gene/protein tree in newick format
-- a protein domain annotation
+- a protein domain annotation in Pfam_scan output format

 The inputs above can be combined freely, e.g. you may provide any combination